CUTR-at-USF/gtfs-realtime-validator/RULES.md

 ### W002 - `vehicle_id` not populated

-`vehicle_id` should be populated for TripUpdates and VehiclePositions
+`vehicle_id` should be populated for TripUpdates and VehiclePositions.

+Populating `vehicle_ids` in TripUpdates is important so consumers can relate a given arrival/departure prediction to a particular vehicle.

 <a name="W003"/>